teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/software/pi_setup_instruction.md

 Reproduction documentation
 ```

-If any last-minute competition adjustment changes:
+If a final competition adjustment changes:

-- steering calibration,
+- steering calibration;
-- motor speed,
+- motor speed;
-- proportional gain,
+- proportional gain;
-- colour threshold,
+- colour threshold;
+- ROI geometry;
-- obstacle threshold,
+- obstacle threshold;
-- camera mapping,
+- camera mapping;
-- marker timing,
+- marker timing;
+- ToF logic;
+- encoder movement;
-- parking logic,
+- parking logic;
-- heading logic,
+- heading logic;

 the updated version must be retested before it is treated as the final validated competition source.

-The goal is not merely for the original Raspberry Pi to run successfully.
+The goal is not merely for one Raspberry Pi to run successfully.

-The goal is for the GitHub repository to accurately represent the robot that was physically tested.
+The goal is for the repository to accurately represent the robot that was physically tested.

 ---

-**Team Sentio**
+**Team Sentio 1747**
 **Starlight**
 **World Robot Olympiad — Future Engineers 2026**
 **Robofun Lab (RFL), India**